Alcohol and Digoxin: Can You Take Them Together?

 What happens when you take alcohol with digoxin?

-Some sources also note that alcohol may affect digoxin absorption from the gut, although this effect is smaller and less consistent than the indirect effects via rhythm, electrolytes, and cardiomyopathy.
+Some sources note that alcohol may slightly affect how digoxin is absorbed, but this direct effect is minor compared with the indirect effects on rhythm, electrolytes, and the heart muscle itself.

 Why is this important?